Logo - Life.Understood.

 • A document implied authorship

-These links were not perfect—but they were stable enough to support trust.
+These links were never perfect—but they were stable enough to support functional trust.

 This shift marks the emergence of a new condition: